Distinctive Features of the Acupuncture Training Programme

 - Weekends only (Saturday and Sunday).

-- Clinical Training in the ICTCM Teaching Clinic, Dublin.
+- Clinical Training in the ICTCM Teaching Clinic, Dublin in the third year.

 - There is no compulsory training in China.